chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 slightly higher economic status, with the 13 men and eight women in artisanal or maritime occupations.[^13]

-It\'s not surprising that the free black women of Strawberry Alley worked as either laundresses or in food services.
+It's not surprising that the free black women of Strawberry Alley worked as either laundresses or in food services.
 These were two common occupations, both of which provided women with a measure of independence and control over their time.
 Laundress was a job almost exclusively held